-Alastair Cook announces his retirement from international cricket
+Alastair Cook has announced his retirement from international cricket

 Alastair Cook has announced his retirement from international cricket and has issued the following statement.